Binary Setup

 Dependent Infinite Scale Service Startup

-If you want to ensure that you have e.g. a necessary NFS mount point up and running before the Infinite Scale service starts up, see Start a Service After a Resource is Mounted.
+If you want to ensure that you have a necessary service like a NFS mount point up and running before the Infinite Scale service starts up, see Start a Service After a Resource is Mounted.